jonasbn/perl-date-holidays-abstract/README.md

 # SUBROUTINES/METHODS

-This class does not implement any methods, it is a abstract class.
+This class does not implement any methods, it is an abstract class.

 # DIAGNOSTICS

-This class does not implement any exceptions or error, it is a abstract class.
+This class does not implement any exceptions or error, it is an abstract class.

 # CONFIGURATION AND ENVIRONMENT